-The University Testing Center will work closely with the Disability Resource Center to ensure that students with accommodations have access to them.
-Depending on the nature of the accommodation, the student may test at the University Testing Center or the Disability Resource Center.
-Students with disabilities are encouraged to contact the Disability Resource Center as soon as possible to ensure they will have their accommodations approved in advance of their first exam.
+The University Testing Center works closely with the Disability Resource Center (DRC) to ensure that students with accommodations have access to them.
+Depending on the nature of the accommodation, the student may test at the University Testing Center or at the DRC.
+Students with disabilities are encouraged to contact the DRC as soon as possible to ensure that their accommodations will be approved in advance of their first exam.

-A non-local student is defined as one who lives outside of a reasonable commuting distance to the University campus.
-For fall 2020, we are anticipating an increased number of non-local students taking courses at the University from their homes in other cities and states, and requiring special testing arrangements.
+Non-local students live outside of a reasonable commuting distance to the University campus.
+For spring 2021, we anticipate an increased number University students attending class remotely from other cities and states, and requiring special testing arrangements.

-When submitting an exam request, all professors will be asked how they prefer to handle special arrangements for non-local students, with the following options given:
+When submitting an exam request, faculty will indicate how they prefer to handle special arrangements for non-local students, with the following options given:

 - Non-local students must use Proctorio (Please work with TLT to ensure your exam is configured properly for Proctorio).

 - Non-local students must find a testing center or approved proctor in their area.

 - Non-local students may use either of the above options.